hadymambo/ProgramToCheckUsersSubscriptions/README.md

 # ProgramToCheckUsersSubscriptions
-Program To Check Users Subscriptions
+Program To Check User's Subscriptions
+This program tests random numbers and works with if and else if